dedupeio/dedupe/docs/Variable-definition.rst

 whether two records are both taxi companies, both law firms, or one of each.

-Dedupe would represents these three possibilities using two dummy
+Dedupe would represent these three possibilities using two dummy
 variables:

 ::